-Parents are expected to be on campus at all times unless prior arrangements have been made with the Director.
-Only college-related matters (field trips, clinical placements, “PATHways to Work Program,” etc) are acceptable reasons to be off-campus.
-You must give the name, cell phone number, and daily schedule of your selected on-campus proxy to the center in case of an emergency.
+Students are expected to be on campus at all times unless prior arrangements have been made with the Director.
+Only college-related matters (field trips, clinical placements) are acceptable reasons to be off-campus.

 We serve breakfast, lunch, and an afternoon snack.
 We serve breakfast around 8:15 am – 8:45am.
 Lunch is served at 11:30am-12pm.
 Afternoon snack is served from 2:30-3pm.
 Each meal is prepared under the CACFP ( Child and Adult Care Food Program) guidelines to assure nutritional value.
 In accordance with CACFP, it’s best to serve whole milk to children between the ages of 12-24 months and 1% milk to older children.
 A quarterly menu is posted throughout the center and sent home.
 Staff members join your children for meals to encourage good table manners and engage children in friendly discussions about the day’s activities.
 Lunch is served family-style and your child will be encouraged to try everything—but will not be forced to eat.
 The children will be exposed to and encouraged to try a variety of different foods and meal combinations.
 We understand that children go through “picky” stages…and that is normal.
 We will notify you if we notice a sudden decline in his/her appetite.